quad0214/RenderCubeInTerminal/README.md

 - windows
 - visual studio

-If you want to use other environments, download code file only and configure makefile.
+If you want to use other environments, download code file(cpp) only and configure makefile.
-In addition, this program has dependencies on windows to clear command prompt.
-Change this to use code in your environment properly.

 ### Use
-- windows & visual studio : clone & open cloned solution in visual studio
+- windows & visual studio : clone & open it in visual studio.
-- other environment : download code only. and modify it to suit your environment
+- other environment : download code only. and modify it to suit your environment.

 ## P.S.